 Ask your trader for a detailed list or check out a few highlights below:

-Showcasing the savory side, this lot bursts with ripe tomato, grapefruit, and salted caramel, and is dusted with sweet floral accents.
-Available in AA 60kg bags, and AA 10kg Crown Jewel boxes, as well as a Peaberry 60kg and Peaberry 21kg bag options.
+Bursting with pink grapefruit and white wine acids while maintaining a juicy body, 44376 is available in 60kg bags.
+Another lot from this factory, showcasing the savory side, bursts with ripe tomato, grapefruit, and salted caramel, and is dusted with sweet floral accents.
+Available in AA 60kg bags, and as well as a Peaberry 60kg and Peaberry 21kg bag options.

 Softer and sweeter, this batch offers sweet cherry and juicy plum top notes with hints of Meyer lemon and nectarine.
 Available in AA 60kg bags and a AA 44kg bag, Peaberry 60kg bags and Peaberry 10kg Crown Jewel boxes.